AI Agent Security

 Investigation and Forensics

-LLM interaction analysis is a forensic discipline specific to AI agent incidents.
-Examining the sequence of prompts, completions, tool calls, and decisions that an agent made during the incident window can reveal the attack vector, the attacker's objectives, and the full scope of the compromise.
-Look for prompt injection payloads in user inputs, unexpected instructions in retrieved documents, anomalous tool call patterns, and outputs that deviate from the agent's established behavioral patterns.
-This analysis requires investigators who understand both cybersecurity forensics and LLM behavior, a combination of skills that is still rare and should be developed or sourced before an incident occurs.
+LLM interaction analysis is AI-specific forensics.
+Examine the sequence of prompts, completions, tool calls, and decisions during the incident window.
+Look for injection payloads in user inputs, unexpected instructions in retrieved documents, anomalous tool patterns, and outputs deviating from behavioral baselines.
+This requires investigators who understand both cybersecurity and LLM behavior.

 Part 5